carllippert/floo_network/README.md

 #### If your a defi person think of it as a global liquidity pool for work

-#### It is a smart contract, a flexible metadata standard, and 3 economic incentives
+#### It is a smart contract, a metadata standard, and 3 economic incentives

 #### Incentives: